Johannes Beutel

 Presentations: Harvard Business School, University of Oxford, UC Berkeley, Washington University St. Louis, Deutsche Bundesbank, Federal Reserve Bank of San Francisco, ECB-FRBNY Conference on Survey Expectations 2021, ifo Conference on Macroeconomics and Survey Data 2022, UBC Winter Finance Conference 2022, UKY Finance Conference 2022, CEPR Workshop on Household Finance 2022, FIRS 2022, CEBRA 2022, SAFE Asset Pricing Workshop 2022, AFA 2023

 We causally test alternative theories of expectation formation and asset pricing.
 Using a randomized information experiment we show overreaction is a key feature of individuals' belief formation.
 Individuals excessively extrapolate past returns and earnings growth into future returns.
-The average response to the price-earnings ratio is opposite to the academic consensus and individuals' reaction to stock market news depends on their information preference.
-Conditional on their beliefs, individuals' choices are consistent with the standard Merton model of portfolio choice.
+The average response to the price-earnings ratio is opposite to the academic consensus and individuals' reaction to stock market news depends on their perceived importance.
+Conditional on their beliefs, individuals' sensitivity of risky portfolio shares is consistent with the standard Merton model of portfolio choice.
 Our evidence suggests belief overreaction and heterogeneous subjective mental models as key ingredients to asset pricing models.

 with Valentin Stockerl